sonyarouje/ad-b2c-pinger/README.md

 # ad-b2c-pinger

-A node js based application to ping Azure functions in a scheduled interval to keep the function warm and avoid any cold starts.
+A node js based application to ping Azure functions authenticated using Azure AD B2C in a scheduled interval to keep the function warm and avoid any cold starts.

 ## Description